NiklasGronblom/mermaidjs.github.io/stateDiagram.md

     }
 ```

-You can also define transitions also between composit states:
+You can also define transitions also between composite states:

 ```
 stateDiagram